 “By letting a bot take care of those tedious tasks, salespeople can re-invest their time in activities that require a human touch, like answering complex product questions and building lasting business relationships,” continues Geoffrey.

-“With products like Intercom, the real power is in the automation you can build off your visitors’ answers.
+“The real power is in the automation you can build off your visitors’ answers.
 Want to connect the lead with the most appropriate person in your company?
-No problem.
-Want to create the visitor as a new lead in Salesforce?
-That’s just as easy.”
+No problem.”

 Why salespeople are uneasy about automation